Function return values are a value that the function can return (optionally) as a result after performing its operations.

 print(colors) # Output: ('red', 'green', 'blue')

-can be used to exit a function early at any point.
-This is referred to as early return
+return can be used to exit a function early at any point.
+This is called early return.

 This can be useful for checking conditions and returning a value without executing the rest of the function’s code.
-When used properly, it can improve code readability.
+When used well, it can improve code readability.

 def check_negative_number(number):